About city :

-The city has subtropical Mediterranean type of climate.
+The city has a subtropical Mediterranean-type of climate.
 Summers are hot and dry while winters are cool and rainy.
 Some snowfall occurs on the northern fringe.
 Increasing pollution has led to the urban heat island effect in Athens.

-Within the city, you can use the Athens metro, suburban railway, tram, bus, taxi or bicycle to explore the city.
-A number of car free archeological walks have also been marked out for the tourists.
+Within the city, you can use the Athens metro, suburban railway, tram, bus, taxi, or bicycle to explore the city.
+A number of car-free archeological walks have also been marked out for tourists.

 When to visit :

 The best time to visit the city of Athens is late spring and early summer.
-Months of May to July are good choices.
-On the other hand, winters are rainy and low time for Athens.
+The months of May to July are good choices.
+On the other hand, winters are a rainy and low time for Athens.
 Summers are too hot and there may be dust storms.

 Culture (Fairs and Festivals) and Traditions :

-- The Candlemas (Ypapanti festival )is celebrated in the beginning of February.
+- The Candlemas (Ypapanti festival )is celebrated at the beginning of February.
 Local markets are held and this is the best time to sample typical Greek cuisine.

-- The Kite festival is celebrated in March when kites are flown in the beaches and the hills.
-Traditional foods like octopi, shrimps and olives are prepared on this day.
+- The Kite festival is celebrated in March when kites are flown on the beaches and the hills.
+Traditional foods like octopi, shrimps, and olives are prepared on this day.

 - The Feast of Flowers is celebrated with picnics in the countryside on 1st May.

-- The European Music day is a three day festival that takes place around 21st June.
+- The European Music day is a three-day festival that takes place around the 21st of June.

 Points of interest :

 - The Acropolis is the central landmark of the city.
-It is the ancient fortified town and is now a UNESCO Heritage site.
+It is an ancient fortified town and is now a UNESCO Heritage site.

-- The Syntagma Squareis where the parliament is and you can see the guards in Greek uniform.
+- Syntagma Square is where the parliament is and you can see the guards in Greek uniforms.

 - The Panathinaiko Stadium is the original site of the Olympic Games.